 Physical Abuse

-Physical abuse is the intentional use of force that can result in physical injury to a child.
+Physical abuse is the use of force that can result in physical injury to a child.

 What Is Physical Abuse?

-Physical abuse, particularly head trauma, can have long-lasting effects on a child’s development.
+Physical abuse can have long-lasting effects on a child’s development.
 Children who are abused physically can develop child traumatic stress.
-They are also at risk for depression and anxiety.
+They are also at risk for depression, anxiety, social difficulties and behavioral problems (such as aggression, rule-breaking behavior or substance use).

 If you see any of the following signs, please get help right away.